eu-digital-identity-wallet/eudi-srv-web-verifier-endpoint-23220-4-kt/README.md

 _**response_mode = direct_post.jwt**_

 A form post (application/x-www-form-urlencoded encoding) with the following form parameters:
 - `state`: The state claim included in the authorization request JWT.
+Its value matches the authorization request identifier.
 - `response`: A string representing an encrypted JWT (JWE) that contains as claims the form parameters mentioned in the case above

 **Usage:**